 Oracle Database and Oracle Cloud Enterprise Resource Planning are designed to manage large-scale, highly controlled, security-sensitive enterprise conditions.
 Synallagi expects to rely on Oracle technologies where they are the appropriate foundation for identity, data security, role administration, access certification, audit, transaction processing, and integration.

-Synallagi also expects to contract Oracle Services as contract developers.
-They know their own product, platform, tools, and implementation patterns.
-Their involvement should reduce the burden on the user community to translate every requirement into technical implementation detail.
+Oracle Services may be engaged to confirm product fit, subscription requirements, supported integration patterns, security responsibilities and implementation design.
+Their involvement should reduce the burden on our user community to translate every requirement into technical implementation detail.

 Their work remains essential, but it changes shape.
-The user community and service providers must ensure that the users interfaces are usable, that complex requirements can be presented and processed in understandable ways, and that the systems and procedures exist to verify that specified requirements have been completed as required.
+Our user community and service providers must ensure that the user's interfaces are usable, that complex requirements can be presented and processed in understandable ways, and that the systems and procedures exist to verify that specified requirements have been completed as required.

 Much of this work is not yet fully written or defined.
 Synallagi will create new positions, new service opportunities, and new combinations of human and artificial intelligence activity.
 The most effective division of labor among users, service providers, artificial intelligence systems, Oracle Services, and People, Ideas & Objects will have to be discovered, tested, refined, and governed over time.
 This work should begin now in the minds of our user community and service-provider community.

-The complexity of the Synallagi specification also establishes an important boundary.
+The complexity of the Synallagi specification establishes an important boundary.
 Agentic Artificial Intelligence tools, used casually by individual producer firms to automate selected organizational actions, cannot responsibly substitute for the architecture described in this module.
-Security and Access Control cannot be reduced to scattered artificial intelligence agents performing "some" actions inside an organization without the required identity, representation, authority, accountability, cybersecurity, audit, revocation, and governance structures.
+Security and Access Control cannot be reduced to scattered Artificial Intelligence agents performing "some" actions inside an organization without the required identity, representation, authority, accountability, cybersecurity, audit, revocation, and governance structures.

 Any producer proposing to solve these issues through isolated agentic automation should first be directed to this module.
 The appropriate and responsible approach is not to bypass institutional design, but to build the security, access, trust, and accountability framework that allows advanced automation to be used safely.